hibbitts-design/docsify-this/docs/README.md

 With Docsify-This you can:

-* Publish Markdown files as web pages with no website setup or build process
+* Publish Markdown files as single web pages or entire websites, with no site setup or build process
 * Keep web page content stored in its original location, under your full control
 * Visually style web pages with a point-and-click Web Page Builder
 * Share GitHub or Codeberg-hosted Markdown files with an automatic 'Edit this Page' link